Canadian Regulations for Travel Agencies in a Nutshell

 • TICO education certificates for counsellor and supervisor/manager exam

-• Supporting documentation such as CV alongside letters of reference, tax/income/employment records
+• Supporting documentation such as a CV alongside letters of reference, tax/income/employment records

 Extra fun for corporations/holding companies:

-The big extra for corporations holding companies is that in addition to all above requirements, they must also submit a Key Stakeholder Declaration Form.
+The big extra for corporations holding companies is that they must also submit a Key Stakeholder Declaration Form in addition to all the above requirements.

-Another key thing to know if you’re a corporation or holding company is that your application must include information for every stakeholder—each partner, officer, and/or director of the agency.
+Another key thing to know if you're a corporation or holding company is that your application must include information for every stakeholder—each partner, officer, or agency director.

-This means each stakeholder needs to provide ID, background check, disclose bankruptcies, Canadian residence (which does not apply to corporate or partnership applicants), and fill out the Corporation Shareholder Information Form.
-In case you forget something, they've provided a handy-dandy checklist here: Registration Checklist for Travel Sellers
+This means each stakeholder needs to provide an ID and background check, disclose bankruptcies, be a Canadian resident (which does not apply to corporate or partnership applicants), and fill out the Corporation Shareholder Information Form.
+If you forget something, they've provided a handy-dandy checklist here: Registration Checklist for Travel Sellers

 A few final notes for once you get up and running:

-1. Renewal Fees: Annual renewal fees will depend on your sales volume and whether you’re a main office or a branch office.
+1. Renewal Fees: Annual renewal fees will depend on your sales volume and whether you're a main or branch office.
 Check this out for details.

 2. The TICO agency registration is NOT transferable.
-So if you were looking to buy an agency, know that the costs to re-register will be significant.
+So, if you want to buy an agency, know that re-registering costs will be significant.

 3. Branch offices have lower application fees ($800) and a simplified application process.
 Go here for those details.